How Inflammation And Depression Are Linked

 Some studies have found that the link between depression and inflammation is greatest in the patients who showed less improvement from using antidepressants.
 One such study as described in Psychology Today went as far as stating that they discovered that heightened levels of inflammation molecules before treatment predicted a poor response to antidepressants.

 Some people don't positively respond to the first antidepressant that they are put on, which can lead to a frustrating road for the patient.
-It can take weeks to months to really know if an antidepressant is going to work properly for you or not.
-So, if you spend time trying one only to find that it doesn't work, you have to start the process over again.
+It can take weeks to months to really know if an antidepressant is going to work properly or not.
+So, if a person spends time trying one only to find that it doesn't work, they have to start the process over again with a different medication.If the findings from the study are true, this would give doctors more information when prescribing medications and possibly prevent some people from having to try multiple medications that will not work.

 Depression Increases Inflammation

-The theory that scientists are working to prove is that when people are exposed to higher levels of stressful situations, they experience higher levels of inflammation.
+The theory that scientists are working onis to see if there is evidence to prove that when people are exposed to higher levels of stressful situations, they experience higher levels of inflammation.
 As the body deals with this inflammation for longer amounts of time it begins to show sickness behavior.
 As this goes on for an extended period of time, it can begin to show symptoms of depression.

 However, it's very important to note that not every person that struggles with depression has inflammation.
 Depression is not an inflammatory disease even though some people with depression experience higher levels of inflammation markers.